 Our first apartment was in the East Village on 6th St. and was something like 275 square feet…and a 5th floor walkup.
 But you know what?
 We lived in New York City, the best city on earth!
 We had really been getting into Mad Men around that time and so we tried our best to decorate in a mid-century style, which is something we had wanted to do for years.
 We have always been influenced by vintage clothing, furniture, and decor.

 After a year of grad school we decided to look for a different place to live.
 We found an amazing place in the East Village on 11th St. This apartment was the first one where we really tried to decorate and set stuff up nicely.
+Without having one of the best personal loans out there, I couldn’t have lived in this amazing place and saved thousands of money at the same time.
 The space really allowed for us to do creative and interesting things too.
 It had wrap around shelves in the living room and a loft bed.
 We decided to really add lots of color and make the decor pop against the white walls.
 And we had some great curbside finds!
 Including 2 chairs from the 50s that had been covered in that plastic furniture protector stuff since the 50s.
 So they were essentially brand new.
 Visit this website and find all kinds of furniture.

 New York was a huge influence in the formation of my style.
 I actually really didn’t care too much about how I dressed until we moved to New York.
 When we moved in men’s clothing was really becoming popular and guys started to care more about how they dressed. #Menswear wasn’t even really a thing back then.
 I remember when I was one of about 10 menswear personal style blogs.
 Now there are hundreds.
 It really was New York that made me want to dress better.
 We were there at such a transitional and impactful time in our lives that it really shaped who I am both in style and as a person.
 In addition to style of clothing, the way we decorated our home was influenced as well.
 We really refined what we liked and what we wanted.
 Since our space was so small we had to only have the essentials.
 And we learned to decorate up rather than out.